ilgare/learn/USAGE.md

 ## How to upload and call the Javascript files

 It is best to upload the scripts to the Content Collection of the course.
-The way I find easiest as follows:
+The way I find easiest is as follows:

 - Create a sample/toy question and add the file(s) as attachment(s).
 - Save the question.